Texas Agency on Aging assistance programs.

 Specialists from Area Agency on Aging centers across Texas administer assistance programs for seniors.
 Many of the resources they provide are referrals and information.
 However some offices may offer direct assistance to qualified seniors.
-The centers listed below help hundreds of thousands of Texas senior citizens and elderly individuals every year with health care, transportation, free meals, advice, and information.
+The centers listed below near you help hundreds of thousands of Texas senior citizens and elderly individuals every year with health care, transportation, free meals, advice, and information.

 The Food Assistance and Nutrition Program was created by the federal government and the Older Americans Act.
 Most of this aid is focused on people who are 60 years of age or older, who would benefit from a hot nutritional meal and who have the greatest social-economic need.

 Hundreds of Congregate Nutrition Centers operate across Texas.
 They can be at local agency on aging offices, churches, food pantries, and other non-profits.
 The locations offer those who are qualified a daily nutritional meal, information and assistance, socialization opportunities, exercise, and health and nutrition education.
 Some Agency on aging offices will also provide transportation to the nutrition site.
 Or find more details on locations of Texas food pantries.

-The Home Delivered Meal Program is offered for the homebound in Texas.
+The Home Delivered Meal Program is offered for the homebound as well as elderly in Texas.
 Recipients need to have some type of impairment that would prevent attendance at a congregate nutrition center or food pantry.
 If you apply for this service, an assessment will need to occur.
 If you are determined to eligible for free or low cost home delivered food, a hot nutritional meal will be delivered to the senior citizen or older adult.
 Information on financial assistance programs and other resources may be made available for home delivered meal recipients.

 Benefits Counseling is part of the State of Texas Health Information and Assistance Program (SHIP).
 Persons over 60 years of age can receive assistance from their Area Agency on Aging location from this program.
 Many people refer to this service as HICAP (Health, Information, Counseling and Advocacy Program).